Kruptein/planarally-docs/docs/player/shapes.md

 There is currently no special indicator to inform a user that their shape is invisible.

+#### Is defeated

+When checked, this will display a simple, red `x` over the shape to indicate it is defeated.
+This property can be toggled by pressing `x`.

 #### Border colour & Fill colour

 As the names suggest, these options affect the colours of the shape.